 Redirects can help website owners to maintain a consistent user experience and improve SEO.
-They are useful, but they may also have drawbacks that affect site performance, and search engine results.
+However, if set up incorrectly, they may cause unexpected issues and hurt both your site's usability and its visibility in search results.

-Dealing with an unwanted redirect can be frustrating and hard to pinpoint.
-The "redirect loop" is one of the most annoying problems WordPress may have.
+Tracking down an unwanted redirect can be difficult.
+A common symptom is a redirect loop, where a request keeps being forwarded between URLs and never finishes.
 This article can help you in finding and fixing not just the redirect loop, but also any unwanted redirections.

 Redirect Types